 This Fall Harvest Balsamic Chicken Skillet is exactly what your dinner table needs on a cozy and cool fall evening!
 Chicken, brussels sprouts, apples, butternut squash, pecans, pomegranate seeds, and bacon all combine to make the tastiest dinner.
+One pan and less than 30 minutes!
 Paleo, gluten-free, and Whole30 approved.

 My heart and soul (and belly) have been counting down the days to chow down on all the apple, brussels, and butternut squash combinations I could possibly eat.
 It’s my favorite food time of year!